vivaria/edisonrul.ing/docs/source/cards/g/great-maju-garzett.md

 ### Card Rulings

-●When you use a monster with an original ATK of ? then Great Maju Garzett's ATK is zero.
+*   When you use a monster with an original ATK of ? then Great Maju Garzett's ATK is zero.